-- Later on, if you change your mind you can change your Race for a small fee; however you are permanently locked into your Class.
+- Later on, if you change your mind you can change your character’s Race for a small fee; however your character is permanently locked into the Class you select now.
 The only way to change Class is to start a new character.
 So give some thought to this.

 - I wish I had understood, when I started, a few things about Class.
 Each Class is gifted with a unique set of skills accessible only by that Class.
 Although I think that they tried to make them equally powerful, they are not.

-- The Warden Class was designed to be an all-around Class balancing all the skills, but as a result it is somewhat underpowered in all of them.
-It is best if you plan to be a Healer.
+- Wardens were intended to be an all-around Class balancing all the skills, but as a result they are somewhat underpowered in all of them.
+That said, many people have created effective Warden characters.

 - Creating a character is known as a “build” and there is a wealth of advice and opinion available online recommending various combinations of race, class, skills and gear.
 However, as previously mentioned, you don’t need to worry about most of it at first.
 Your playing style and your character’s strengths will gradually evolve as you play the game, and you can be successful no matter what choices you make in the beginning.

 What Do I Do First?